Vijayendra21/Vijayendra21/README.md

 ### Hi there 👋
-- 🔭 I’m currently an Engineering student
+- 🔭 I’m an Engineering student
 - 🌱 I’m currently leanring ML
 - 👯 I’m looking to collaborate on ML based projects
 - 🤔 I’m interested in learning Deep Leaning, AI and their various applications